Granada

 The Alhambra became a Christian court 1492 when Ferdinand and Isabel conquered the city of Granada.
 Throughout the generations various changes were made to the building but during the eighteenth and nineteenth centuries the Alhambra fell into disrepair and its beautiful salons were used by thieves and beggars.
 As a final insult to the Spanish Napoleons troops, masters of Granada from 1808 until 1812 converted the palaces into barracks and during one retreat they actually attempted to blow up the towers and two of them; the Torre de Siete Suleos and the Torre de Agua were left in ruins.
 Sadly the incredible neglect continued until 1870 when the Alhambra was declared a national monument and since that time it has been protected, restored and improved for the pleasure of all.
 No wonder then that there is a feeling that this wondrous palace is worthy of becoming a Wonder of the World and on your visit to Granada this really must be one of the places to visit and local information centres can provide details of entry into the Alhambra.

-One other place to see on your visit to Granada is the Albaicín which is the old Arabic quarter and is an artists dream.
+One other place to see on your visit to Granada Spain is the Albaicín which is the old Arabic quarter and is an artists dream.
 The Albaicin is characterised by cobble stoned streets with white washed houses which, despite many centuries of neglect by the town, still retains a strong Arabic feeling.
 With its many plazas and terazas you will have a choice for somewhere to eat and enjoy the atmosphere.
 It is here that you might also buy a souvenir of your visit, with the shops selling typical Granadino pottery, which has a white background with strong blue shapes and on this pottery you will probably often read the proverb ‘Give him alms woman because there is nothing as bad as being blind in Granada.’
 This gives you an idea of how many appreciate the beauty of the city.

 For those who enjoy taking to their skis and enjoying a more energetic pastime then this is also the place for you.
 The Sierra Nevada is Europe’s most southerly ski resort and is located just a 50 minute drive from the centre of Granada and in 1996 it hosted the World Alpine Ski Championships.
 The ski season normally runs from the beginning of December until the end of April or beginning of May.
 However, snow machines have now made it possible to ski even when there is no natural snow.
 Such is the climate of Andalusia that it is possible to ski in the morning and sunbathe in the afternoon all under the bluest and sunniest of skies.